charliecalvert/CloudNotes/Assignments/DeliciousQuery.md

 ## Step04: Implementation {#implementation}

-In control.js we can put a small :
+In control.js we can put a few methods that will help you get started.
+The **callDeliciousGetJson** method is very similar to one you saw in **BootstrapDelicious**.
+The **getMap** method introduces the JavaScript **map** method, which is essential to this assignment, and in general an important part of JavaScript :

 ```javascript